Crispy Fish Tacos with Mango Salsa and Avocado Salsa Verde

 These babies were loosely inspired by the hole-in-the-wall taco joint that Logan and I frequented last week, and put simply, they are my life’s happiness in a tortilla.
 The ultimate spring break for your taste buds.
 Just to break it down, warm tortillas are spread with a generous layer of creamy, spicy avocado salsa verde, then topped with a heaping portion of crispy tilapia, cabbage and radish slaw, and sweet and tangy mango salsa.
 Each fully loaded bite is packed with so many mind-blowing flavors and textures, it’s almost too much deliciousness to bear.
 I feel the need to share my roommate’s adamant claim that these tacos are the best thing I’ve ever made.
 I don’t think he’s kidding.

-In case you need another reason to fiesta with these tacos, I’m thrilled to inform you that they happen to be thong bikini-friendly and Dude Diet approved (assuming you respect the serving size, of course).
+In case you need another reason to party with these tacos, I’m thrilled to inform you that they happen to be thong bikini-friendly and Dude Diet approved (assuming you respect the serving size, of course).
 The fish is lightly breaded in seasoned whole wheat Panko and baked to crispy perfection, providing you with some whole grain goodness and eliminating the need for oily fatness.
 There are also tons of veggies involved, along with heart-healthy avocado, and antioxidant-rich mango.
 Gluten-free friends, feel free to swap flour tortillas for corn and use gluten-free Panko, and those of you counting carbs should definitely try lettuce wrapping these bad boys.

 I’m aware that some peeps are going to take one look at the recipe for these tacos and want to murder me Hunger Games style.
 Take a deep breath.
 Yes, the ingredient list is long and there’s a decent amount of steps involved in bringing these tacos to life, but you can totally do this.
 In fact, you probably already have a lot of the building blocks in your fridge/pantry, and with a little bit of planning, pulling off this fabulous meal is surprisingly easy.
 I swear on Logan’s life.